-Get the best fills on options orders by automatically bidding limit orders at attractive prices, waiting, updating the order price, and repeating until filled.
+One strategy for getting the best fills on options orders is by automatically bidding limit orders at attractive prices, waiting, updating the order price, and repeating until filled.
 Leg into options spreads in one click.

 - Start bidding with limit orders below the bid price (at very favorable prices) where we probably won’t get filled